($607) Cost to ship a car from Birmingham, AL to Columbia, SC

 The time of the year

-Seasonal demand and weather conditions in both Birmingham and Columbia can impact car shipping prices.
+The time of year and weather conditions in Birmingham and Columbia play a major role in determining car shipping rates.

 Birmingham has hot summers, mild winters, and abundant rainfall.
 Birmingham is also located in tornado alley.